neerajdembla212/masonry-grid/README.md

 # Masonry Grid in React JS

-This project implements the masonry grid layout in React JS without using any third party library for layouting
+This is a performance-optimized photo gallery built using React, TypeScript, and the Pexels API.
+It features a fully responsive, virtualized masonry grid and supports smooth transitions to detailed photo views.
+The app is built from the ground up without external layout libraries and emphasizes bundle size, UX performance, and strong typing.

 ## Key Features

-- Responsiveness across all devices and screen widths
+- Responsive, virtualized masonry grid using **custom layout logic** (no external libraries)
 - The masonry grid is virtualised to display photos in user's scrolling window
 - The application is Strongly typed including separate types for api response and application DTO
 - Optimized image loading
 - The images layed out in masonry format are fetched from Pexels api
+- Optimized bundle with **code splitting**, **Brotli compression**, and **manual chunking**

 ## Steps to run